-Financial Power of Attorney
+The Power of Attorney California Guide

 Bottom line, if something happens to you, you want a power of attorney set up so that nobody has to go into court to have authority to take care of you.
 If something happened to you today, who would be able to take care of things?
-Who would be to able access your financial accounts, pay your mortgage, talk to your cable company, etc.?
+Who would be able to access your financial accounts, pay your mortgage, talk to your cable company, etc.?
 A spouse might be in a decent position to handle most of this stuff, but there’s almost always some red tape they run into.
 And what if your spouse is also unable to handle things?

-The goal is to make sure that you are choosing the person you trust to be able to step in and take care of you, without their having to go through a lengthy court process of getting a conservatorship to get legal authority to take those same actions.
-Not only does this save a huge amount of time and money in avoiding court, it prevents family members from fighting each other for decision-making authority.
+The goal is to make sure that you are choosing the person you trust to step in and take care of you, without their having to go through a lengthy court process of getting a conservatorship to get legal authority to take those same actions.
+Not only does this save a huge amount of time and money in avoiding court, but it also prevents family members from fighting each other for decision-making authority.

-You also name backups in the document, so that if your first choice is not able to act, you have alternates lined up.

-Everybody, even young adults with little to no assets, would be wise to have a power of attorney in place to address these potential situations.
+You also name backups in the document so that if your first choice cannot act, you have alternates lined up.
+Even young adults with little to no assets would be wise to have a power of attorney in place to address these potential situations.
 Even seemingly small things, like dealing with a utility or cell phone bill in someone’s name alone, can be very problematic if a power of attorney is not in place.

-These documents are vital to have in place, especially in the case of an unexpected emergency medical situation.
-It is a terrible situation to have a family member, child, or significant other run into a bureaucratic road block in getting important healthcare information because there isn’t something in place.
+These documents are vital to have in place, especially in an emergency medical situation.
+It is a terrible situation to have a family member, child, or significant other runs into a bureaucratic roadblock in getting important healthcare information because there isn’t something in place.